 Interim MPH Program Director: Dr. Elizabeth Hamilton

-The Master of Public Health degree, conferred by the College of Human Medicine at MSU, is a 42-credit, terminal, professional degree designed to meet the expectations of the Core Competencies of Public Health.
+The Master of Public Health degree, conferred by the College of Human Medicine at MSU, is a 42-credit terminal, professional degree designed to meet the expectations of the MPH Foundational Knowledge and Competencies as defined by the Council on Education for Public Health.
 All required courses and student advising are delivered entirely online.
 Studies may be taken on a full-time or part-time basis.

 Online Core Courses (18 credits)